gregology/gregology.github.io/resume.md

 Comfortable operating across LLM tooling, cloud APIs, networking, and production guardrails in remote-first teams.

 ## Selected Work (high impact)
-- **Async AI workflow orchestrator (triage -> implement -> assess):** built a multi-stage automation system that runs steps asynchronously, preserves context across phases, and uses heuristics to decide when to escalate to a human for guidance (instead of silently failing or looping).
+- **Async AI workflow orchestrator (triage -> implement -> assess):** built a multi-stage automation system that runs steps asynchronously, preserves context across phases, and uses heuristics to decide when to escalate to a human for guidance.
-- **AI code reviewer that improves code quality over time:** built an internal review system that evaluates changes against *human-authored guidelines* and uses challenge/verification mechanisms to reduce hallucinations, keeping suggestions actionable and preventing the codebase from “regressing to the mean”.
+- **AI code reviewer that improves code quality over time:** built an internal review system that evaluates changes against *human-authored guidelines* and uses challenge/verification mechanisms to reduce hallucinations, keeping suggestions actionable and preventing the codebase from "regressing to the mean".
 - **LLM-powered dbt model optimizer with fail-fast validation:** built a tool that proposes SQL optimizations, tests them against sampled datasets to catch issues quickly, and feeds concrete failures back into the LLM to iteratively repair until results reconcile.

 ## Technical Skills